Aed10/alx-system_engineering-devops/0x00-shell_basics/README.md

 **2-bring_me_home :** This script chnages the worki,g directory to the user's home directory.

 **3-3-listfiles :** This script display current directory in a long format.

+**4-listmorefiles :** This script display contents of a current directory, including hidden files, in long format.